bruno-lang/bruno-lang.github.io/learn/index.md

 The `min`imum of two values `a` and `b` is `a` in case `a < b` otherwise `b`.
 The cases `\ ... \` are checked in order of appearance.
 The last case has to be the universal (true'ish) condition.
-For enumeration alternatively all values can be covered.
-Each case is implemented by an expression.
+For enumerations alternatively all values can be covered.

 		fn show :: Bool b -> String
 			\ False \= "false"
 			\ True  \= "true"

+Each case is implemented by an expression (the language has literally no statements).

 ### Local Variables _(Where-Clause)_
 A function body is one expression, sometimes split into cases.
 As there are no